-For the third year in a row, BCLC is proud to have been recognized as one of BC's Top 50 Employers
+For the third year in a row, BCLC is proud to be recognized as one of BC's Top 50 Employers

-BCLC was again recognized as one of BC's top employers.
-The selection from over 2,100 companies was made by MediaCorp based on eight criteria evaluated in comparison to other organizations.
+BCLC's selection from over 2,100 companies was made by MediaCorp based on eight criteria evaluated in comparison to other organizations.
 The award recognizes competitive financial benefits and growth opportunities for employees, coupled with the flexibility required for work-life balance.

-In 2008/09 we were also successful in reaching our employee engagement target of 55%, providing evidence that our human resources programs are successfully reaching our employees.
+In 2008/09 we were also successful in significantly surpassing our employee engagement target of 55%, reaching a score of 77%.
+This achievement assures BCLC that our human resources leadership and performance management programs, employee recognition and development initiatives, are successfully reaching our employees.

-BCLC needs a passionate workforce to drive the successful operation and management of our gaming business.
+BCLC needs a passionate workforce to drive the successful management and operation of our gaming business.
 Our new business direction requires significant internal and external business changes.
-We are working in the areas identified by employees, such as transforming our business processes and infrastructure, so that as we improve our business we increase our employees' engagement.
+We are working in the areas identified by employees, such as transforming our business processes and infrastructure, so that as we improve our business we increase the engagement of our employees.

-Our new human resources strategy addresses the people component of our business.
 Improved recruitment and retention processes that enable our growth, programs that develop our leadership effectiveness and other human resources process improvements will nurture a culture and environment that will continue to support BCLC's business strategy.